 #SayItElon @elonmusk Since you purchased Twitter the hate for black people has grown 200%.
 You relish in supporting hate for Jews, Black's and gay people!
-This is why he purchased Twitter to expand White Supremacy!— Black Women For the Democratic Party🌊 (@Mompreneur_of_3) December 2, 2022
+This is why he purchased Twitter to expand White Supremacy!— SLAVERY DID NOT BENEFIT BLACK PEOPLE! (@Mompreneur_of_3) December 2, 2022

 The fact that ads sometimes show up next to this kind of content is the latest problem Musk is having with Twitter advertisers.
 Many businesses have already stopped using it.
 But after Musk tried out a paid verification system for a short time.
 It led to a lot of accounts pretending to be celebrities, politicians, and big companies.
 Civil rights groups have asked for ads to stop running on the site.
 But it’s been said that Musk is no longer able to police it well.